-With July now ripe and full, I believe the whole world's tipping at the brink of peach madness.
+With July now ripe and full, it seems like the whole world is tipping at the brink of peach madness.

 It was one of those exuberant peaches that meet you halfway, so to speak, and are all over you in a moment.
 It was a beautiful unspoiled product of a hothouse, and yet it managed quite successfully to give itself the airs of a compote.
 You had to bite it and imbibe it at the same time.

-Now, I wasn't going to offer up a recipe at all, because, after all, a summer peach is a glorious thing.
+I actually wasn’t going to offer up a recipe.
+After all, I agree with Saki.
+A summer peach is a simple, glorious thing.
 Why mess with success, right?

-But then I realized that I've been needlessly cruel.
-In checking through my online recipe file, it's clear that I've never posted my glorious Ginger Peach Pie.
+But then I realized that in checking through my online recipe file, it’s clear that I’ve never posted my glorious Ginger Peach Pie.
 For shame!
-It's a delight that never fails to please a crowd.
+It’s a delight that never fails to please a picnic/potluck crowd.

 And, after all, one who is blessed with peaches should at least consider sharing them.
 Especially with ice cream.
+Or yogurt.
 Or crème fraîche.

 1/2 cup brown sugar